Swimming pool barrier compliance

 A Certificate of Compliance is valid for three years from its date of issue.
 You can check if a Certificate of Compliance has already been issued online on the NSW Government Swimming Pool Register.

-Council will charge a fee of $150.00 (including GST) for an initial pool barrier inspection and $100.00 (including GST) for a reinspection, if required, (which includes the issue of a Certificate of Compliance for complying pool fences).
+Council will charge a fee of $150.00 (including GST) for an initial pool barrier inspection and $100.00 (including GST) for a reinspection, if required.
+This includes the issue of a Certificate of Compliance for complying pool fences.
+Council will also charge additional fees to carry out follow-up inspections.

 You can request a pool barrier inspection by completing the application form and paying the inspection fee: